Falklands War: Air attacks

 In his autobiographical account of the Falklands War, Admiral Woodward blamed the BBC World Service for disclosing information that led the Argentines to change the retarding devices on the bombs.
 The World Service reported the lack of detonations after receiving a briefing on the matter from a Ministry of Defence official.
 He describes the BBC as being more concerned with being "fearless seekers after truth" than with the lives of British servicemen.
 Colonel 'H'.
-Jones levelled similar accusations against the BBC after they disclosed the impending British attack on Goose Green by 2 PARA.
+Jones levelled similar accusations against the BBC after they disclosed the impending British attack on Goose Green by the 2nd Battalion, Parachute Regiment.